 Help those in need

 Christmas is a time for giving and a time to extend goodwill to others.
-Offer to take a housebound neighbour’s dog for a walk.
-Accompany an elderly relative on a short stroll in the countryside.
-Help infirm members of your community by offering to clear their paths and driveways of snow and ice.
-Borrow the children of busy parents and teach them how to identify animal tracks or build dens in the woods – and find your inner child.
-In providing these services that take you out into the countryside, you will rediscover the simpler joys of the season and the mental-health benefits that come with being out in the fresh air.
+Offer to take a neighbour’s dog for a walk.
+Accompany a relative on a short stroll in the countryside.
+Help members of your community by offering to clear their paths and driveways of snow and ice.
+In providing these services that take you out into the countryside, you will rediscover the simpler joys of the season and the mental health benefits that come with being out in the fresh air.